If you look at the history of movie logos you’ll see that most movie logos just use a particular font for the movie name.

 The dynamics of the home alone logo is so simple and clever that its almost stupid and you can pretty much say that about the movie itself which is why it’s a family classic.
 The word “home” is followed by a definitive illustration and then tightly followed by the word “alone” signified by the single “lights on” window.
 The use of the small e at the end is not really needed but after watching the movie you get why it’s there.
 The logo embodies the movie, its character and story in every way.

-1993: Jurassic Park
+Jurassic Park Logo Design

-Its one of those rare movie logos that you get to actually see inside the film and builds a character all of its own.
+It’s one of those rare movie logos that you get to actually see inside the film and builds a character all of its own.

 This logo much like the film represents “America”.
 A great play on a stereotypical naval badge and a tribute to everything in the film.
 The style of the logo encapsulated the movie in one symbol.